meshplay/meshplay/docs/_data/notes/oci-models.md

 Username?

 Implementation:
-Server stores container image details and Registry Connection index inside of Meshery Database.
+Server stores container image details and Registry Connection index inside of Meshplay Database.

 Error Handling:

 Postconditions:
-Upon disconnection of the OCI Registry Connection, Meshery Server does not retain the registry’s index of container images.
+Upon disconnection of the OCI Registry Connection, Meshplay Server does not retain the registry’s index of container images.

 Acceptance Criteria:

-Flow: Meshery Server Connects to an OCI-compliant Registry authenticated
+Flow: Meshplay Server Connects to an OCI-compliant Registry authenticated
-Goal: As a [developer/integrator/mesheryctl/operator] user, I would like to …….. , so that ………..
+Goal: As a [developer/integrator/meshplayctl/operator] user, I would like to …….. , so that ………..
 Actors: